IshantL/course-sales-reactapp/README.md

 Course sales react app

-Basic Sales app for demo and learning purpose how to pass props and use state in react app
+Basic Sales app for demo and learning purpose.
+It gives understanding on how to pass props and use state in react app

 -> clone

 -> npm install

 -> npm start

 demo :https://ishantl.github.io/course-sales-reactapp/